- Written by Dr.Mehmet Demircioglu

 For example, a single anxious blood pressure reading is different from repeated high readings, symptoms, or a known heart history.
 The same logic applies to illness.
 A mild resolved cold is different from fever, chest symptoms, or feeling unwell on arrival.
 I treat high blood pressure and hair transplant surgery and cold or flu symptoms before hair transplant surgery as review questions, not inconveniences to hide before travel.

 Medication changes matter as well.
 Blood thinners, sedatives, stimulants, painkillers, antidepressants, diabetes medicine, herbal supplements, alcohol, nicotine, and recreational substances can change bleeding, blood pressure, sedation, pain control, or aftercare reliability.
 Do not adjust them on your own.
-Disclose them clearly, and treat medication before hair transplant as a surgeon review, not as a formality.
+Disclose them clearly, and treat medication before hair transplant as a surgeon review, not paperwork.

-What planning gaps matter more than the deposit?
+Planning gaps that matter more than the deposit

-Money pressure can make a patient accept vagueness.
+Money pressure can make vagueness feel acceptable.
 That is dangerous.
 A deposit does not make a weak plan stronger.

-Before surgery, I review the donor area, recipient area, hairline height, hairline shape, graft range, priority zones, and realistic density with the patient.
-The patient does not need to become a surgeon.
-But the patient does need to know what is being attempted and where the limits are.
+Before surgery, I review the donor area, recipient area, hairline height, hairline shape, graft range, priority zones, and realistic density with you.
+You do not need to become a surgeon.
+But you do need to know what is being attempted and where the limits are.

-If the plan was made only from photos, the final in-person assessment may change the answer.
+If the plan was made only from photos, the final face to face assessment may change the answer.
 That can be reasonable when the explanation is clear.
 It becomes a problem when the change is large and the explanation is weak.
-A higher graft number, a lower hairline, added crown work, or a new donor-area strategy cannot be treated like a quick sales adjustment.
+A higher graft number, a lower hairline, added crown work, or a new donor strategy cannot be treated like a quick sales adjustment.

 Photos can start the discussion, but final surgical judgment needs examination, donor assessment, hair caliber, miniaturization review, and a realistic discussion of future hair loss.
-This is where hair transplant planning from photos alone reaches its limit.
+Hair transplant planning from photos alone reaches its limit here.

 If the plan changes on arrival and you do not understand why, pause before signing anything.
 The answer may still be reasonable.
 But it needs to be explained before the surgery starts, not after the donor hair has already been used.

-A patient may be ready emotionally and still be in the wrong surgical model.
-If nobody can clearly explain who designs the hairline, who makes the medical decisions, who performs the key steps, and who takes responsibility after surgery, the patient is not fully informed.
+You may be ready emotionally and still be in the wrong surgical model.
+If nobody can clearly explain who designs the hairline, who makes the medical decisions, who performs the key steps, and who takes responsibility after surgery, you are not fully informed.

 At Diamond Hair Clinic, direct surgeon involvement matters because hair transplant surgery is not only extraction and implantation.
 It is diagnosis, donor budgeting, hairline design, graft distribution, density judgment, bleeding and anesthesia decisions, and follow-up interpretation.